StarLadder Major: Berlin 2019

 The StarLadder Major: Berlin 2019, also known as StarLadder Major 2019 or Berlin 2019, was the fifteenth Counter-Strike: Global Offensive (CS:GO) Major Championship.
 It was held in Berlin, Germany from August 23 to September 8, 2019.
 Fourteen teams qualified for this Major based on their placement at the previous Major, Katowice 2019, while another ten teams qualified from their respective regional qualifiers.
 It featured a US$1,000,000 prize pool, the eighth consecutive Major with this prize pool.
-It was also the first time the Ukrainian-based organization StarLadder. along with its long-term Chinese partner ImbaTV, hosted a Major.
+It was also the first time the Ukrainian-based organization StarLadder.

 Astralis won the final against underdogs AVANGAR to become the only team in CS:GO history to win four Majors, and the only team to win three Majors consecutively.
 Astralis's Nicolai "dev1ce" Reedtz was the MVP, joining coldzera as the only players to have two Major MVPs.

 Background

 Counter-Strike: Global Offensive is a multiplayer first-person shooter video game developed by Hidden Path Entertainment and Valve.
 It is the fourth game in the Counter-Strike series.
 In professional CS:GO, the Valve-sponsored Majors are the most prestigious tournaments.

 The defending champions were Astralis, after winning their second consecutive and third total Major at IEM Katowice 2019.
 Astralis and Fnatic entered the tournament tied for most Major titles.